AzureAiDevs/hub/website/blog/2023-aia/2023-04-14-copilot/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday was all about creating intelligent Excel Add-ins.
-Today is a look at Copilot advances to boast your productive, and build better, smarter, safer intelligent apps.
+Today is a look at GitHub Copilot advances to boast productivity, and build better, smarter, safer intelligent apps.

 ## What we'll cover